 Please fill in this Google Form (English; Español) to tell prospective partners about yourself and your work!
 This can help you with the partnership process.
-Kindly fill in before the 7th March.

 The projects should demonstrate how

 (1) the NbS project will enhance climate resilience in the South,